girder/girder/docs/plugin-development.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The web client may be extended independently of the server side.
-Plugins may import Jade templates, Stylus files, and JavaScript files into the application.
+Plugins may import Pug templates, Stylus files, and JavaScript files into the application.
 The plugin loading system ensures that only content from enabled plugins gets loaded into the application at runtime.